nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 #### Step 1: Collect and Sort

-1. Collect all SVCB records for the agent's _agent prefix.
+1. Collect all SVCB records for the agent's `_agents` prefix.
 2. Exclude AliasMode records (priority = 0).
 3. Sort records by priority in ascending order (lowest first).
 4. If priorities are equal, sort by TargetName lexicographically.